TefiC/wtm-udacity-scholars-nanodegree-resources/CONTRIBUTING.md

 If you wish to add a resource, fork the project, make the necessary changes in the file and submit a pull request.

-- Please, add the resource under its corresponding category within the file.
+- Please, add the resource under its corresponding category within the file (e.g RecyclerView, CSS).
     - If the *category doesn't exist*, you can create one by following **this format**:

 ---